 - a.
-Any party to a Petition may appeal the decision by requesting an appeal on a form provided by the Rental Housing Committee or its designee.
-The appealing party must state each claim that the party is appealing and the legal basis for such claim on the appeal request form. - b.
-If no party requests an appeal within ten (10) calendar days after the mailing date of the decision, the decision will be considered a final decision. - c.
+Any party to a Petition may appeal the decision by requesting an appeal on a form provided by the Rental Housing Committee.
+The appealing party must state each claim that they are appealing and the legal basis for such claim on the appeal request form. - b.
+If no party requests an appeal within ten (10) fifteen (15) calendar days after the mailing date of the decision, the decision will be considered a final decision. - c.
 Any Hearing Officer decision that is appealed before a decision is final shall be subject to an appeal hearing before the Rental Housing Committee.
+The Rental Housing Committee may accept late appeals in its sole discretion, but only upon finding that the untimely appeal request is supported by good cause and postponement serves the interest of justice.

-2. Untimely Appeals.
+d2.
+Untimely Appeals.

+(1)a.
+If an appeal is filed more than ten (10) fifteen (15) calendar days after the mailing date of the decision, the Rental Housing Committee may accept the late appeal, in the Rental Housing Committee's sole discretion, but only upon finding that the untimely appeal request is supported by good cause and postponement serves the interest of justice.

+- (2)b.
+The Rental Housing Committee shall make a determination about whether to accept the late appeal at a regularly occurring meeting following the filing of the late appeal.
+At that meeting, the Rental Housing Committee shall provide the affected parties with an opportunity to make an oral argument in a length not to exceed five (5) minutes per party and present any documentary evidence supporting their position. - (3)c.
+Within five (5) calendar days after the above-mentioned hearing, the Rental Housing Committee or designee shall issue a Notice of Acceptance or Denial of Appeal to the affected parties.

+32. Appeal Hearing Scheduling and Notice.

 - a.
-If an appeal is filed more than ten (10) calendar days after the mailing date of the decision, the Rental Housing Committee may accept the late appeal, in the Rental Housing Committee's sole discretion, but only upon finding that the untimely appeal request is supported by good cause and postponement serves the interest of justice. - b.
-The Rental Housing Committee shall make its determination about whether to accept the late appeal at a regularly occurring meeting following the filing of the late appeal.
-At that meeting, the Committee shall provide the affected parties with an opportunity to make an oral argument, in a length not to five (5) minutes per party, and present any documentary evidence supporting their position. - c.
-Within five (5) calendar days after the above-mentioned hearing, the Rental Housing Committee or its designee shall issue a Notice of Acceptance or Denial of Appeal to the affected parties.

-3. Appeal Hearing Scheduling and Notice.

-- a.
-Upon receipt of a complete appeal form that states one or more claims, an appeal hearing shall be scheduled.
+Upon receipt of a complete appeal form that states one (1) or more claims, an appeal hearing shall be scheduled.
 To the extent practicable, the appeal hearing shall be scheduled no more than thirty (30) days after the determination that an appeal form is complete.
-Appeal Hearings shall be scheduled at regularly occurring meetings of the Rental Housing Committee. - b.
+Appeal hearings shall be scheduled at regularly occurring meetings of the Rental Housing Committee. - b.
 As soon as practicable after scheduling the appeal hearing, but in no event less than fourteen (14) calendar days prior to the appeal hearing date, written notice shall be provided to all parties to an appeal that an appeal hearing has been scheduled. - c.
 An appeal hearing can only be held with a quorum of the Rental Housing Committee present, and scheduled appeal hearings shall be rescheduled as necessary to obtain a quorum.

-3. Legal Advice for Rental Housing Committee; Tentative Decisions.
+34. Legal Advice for Rental Housing Committee; Tentative Decisions.